Action Research in Education: A Practical Guide for Teachers

 What is action research?

-Action research is a participatory process designed to empower educators to examine and improve their own practice.
-It is characterized by a cycle of planning, action, observation, and reflection, with the goal of achieving a deeper understanding of practice within educational contexts.
+Action research is a participatory process designed to helps educators to examine and improve their own practice.
+It is characterised by a cycle of planning, action, observation, and reflection, with the goal of achieving a deeper understanding of practice within educational contexts.
 This process encourages a wide range of approaches and can be adapted to various social contexts.

 The action research process is iterative, with each cycle aiming to bring about a clearer understanding and improvement in practice.
 It typically begins with the identification of real-world problems within the school environment, followed by a circle of planning where strategies are developed to address these issues.
 The implementation of these strategies is then observed and documented, often through journals or participant observation, allowing for reflection and analysis.